ConsBiol-unibern/SDMtune/cran-comments.md

 ## R CMD check results
 0 errors | 0 warnings | 0 notes

+This release should fix the errors in r-oldrel

 * Uses the superseded package: 'snow (>= 0.4-3)':
 I cannote remove 'snow' package from the suggested package because it's used by the 'raster' package;